ellenbjo/Portfolio/README.md

 - I started with creating the html-skeleton of site.
 I tried to use as semantic tags as possible.
 When looking back on the process now I realise I could have put in more time here and added for example article elements on blog-posts and try to rename some of the other non-semantic div-tags.
 - I chose to work with desktop first in mind since I thought about what device the user (hopefully recruiters :smirk: ) would use in an office environment.
 However from a work flow perspective I would have chosen mobile first since I had to do it again, since the layout seems easier to scale up than down.
 Especially the header part where the profile picture was difficult to get in place.
 - Since I'm a part of the career program I chose to work from the provided design template in the brief.
 This was both fun an challenging!
-I would like to continue on the styling and give the site a more personal touch for future updates.
+I would like to continue on the styling and give the site a more personal touch.

 # Accesibility and cross-browser testing: